tilt-dev/api.tilt.dev/docs/kubernetes/live-update-v1alpha1.md

   To restart on live-update in Kubernetes, see the guide for how to apply extensions to add restart behavior:

   https://docs.tilt.dev/live_update_reference.html

+- **sources** ([]LiveUpdateSource)

+  Sources of files to sync.

+  Every live update must be associated with at least one Source object to trigger the update.
+Usually, Tilt structures it so that there's a Source for each image we depend on.

+  <a name="LiveUpdateSource"></a>
+  *Specifies how to pull in files.*

+  - **sources.fileWatch** (string)

+    The name of a FileWatch to use as a file source.

+  - **sources.imageMap** (string)

+    Name of the ImageMap object to watch for which file changes from this source are included in the container image.

+    If not provided, the live-updater will copy any file changes that it's aware of, even if they're already included in the container.

 - **stopPaths** ([]string)